Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 I am not going to testify because I refuse to incriminate myself.

-But you cannot take the fifth when it comes to testimony towards someone else or some other people that were involved in a crime.
+You can do that, but you cannot take the fifth when it comes to testimony towards someone else or some other people that were involved in a crime.

 Now, circling back to Greer, some other conditions of the deal he made.

-Now I know some of you guys in the chat are saying, yo, why don't you just lie?
+Now, I know some of you guys in the chat are saying, Yo, why don't you just lie?

 Why don't you just lie?